 The idea that a competitive market keeps prices stable is an economic concept that is well-researched and generally agreed upon by economists; however, this principle can only function properly if the characteristics of market competition are upheld.
+Several characteristics in the pharmaceutical including the fixed costs of research and development and complex product space instead suggest the presence of market failures and make the industry ripe for monopoly power.
+On the one hand, such monopoly power provides a strong justification for government intervention to regulate mergers, acquisitions, etc. to correct market failures in the pharmaceutical industry.
+(CITE something like FTC mission?)
+On the other hand, pundits and scholars alike critique these interventions for stifling innovation by dulling a profit motive (many cites on this).
+HERE I’D PIVOT BY TALKING ABOUT WHY EACH SUBMARKET IS UNIQUE AND DESERVING OF ITS OWN ANALYSIS.

 Specifically, this paper will be looking at how the number of sellers and market share affect the price of specialized pharmaceutical products such as plasma derivatives.
 Plasma derivatives are a class of pharmaceutical that are created using human plasma, the liquid part of blood.
 It contains proteins essential to maintaining life, serving functions of disease prevention and blood coagulation.
 The plasma can be harvested and used for the creation of life saving drugs which treat auto-immune disorder, immunodeficiencies, bleeding disorders, as well as lung and liver disease.
 These drugs, though very important, account for just 0.3% of all drugs on the market according to the Food and Drug Administration (FDA).
 In such a small market, there is additional space for competitive factors to drastically change due to the presence of very few companies selling the product and high barriers to entry in such a specialized field.
 One way that this competitive landscape can change is through horizontal mergers within the space.
 This paper addresses the question: How do mergers affect drug acquisition costs within the plasma derivatives market?
 More specifically, the paper examines whether, and to what extent, the presence of M&A activity and shifts in market shares affect the price for a consumer to acquire potentially life-altering medication.

-Previous literature has investigated the effects of changes in market competition in the pharmaceutical industry.
-The two main explanatory characteristics of price changes investigated are mergers and acquisitions in the space and generic entry into the market.

-There is a vast amount of academic literature that explores the effect of mergers on prices, and innovation.
-Many of these studies conclude different results based on the space being studied and methods of analysis.
-Some studies find that through M&A activity, companies generate synergies that lead to increases efficiency in product generation, innovation, and ultimately, decreases in prices (Sheen 2014).
-Others focus their analysis on the changes in market share and pricing power associated with M&A activity and find an associated increase in prices (Bonaime and Wang 2019).
-Research has shown that from the 1995 through 2016, there has been a continuous and exponential increase in the amount of merger activity, as well as the value of mergers within the pharmaceutical industry (Gagnon and Volesky 2017), further emphasizing the importance of continuing research on the effects on product acquisition cost due to merger activity.
+From the 1995 through 2016, merger activity has actively and continuously increased with pharmaceutical industry mergers valued at TK an increase of TK percent from (Gagnon and Volesky 2017).
+TK cite specific to acquisitions?
+In practice, mergers and acquisitions produce ambiguous effects on prices and innovation.
+On the one hand SHEEN (2014) finds evidence etc. of synergies due to etc… .
+On the other hand, Bonaime and Wang (2019), focus on etc.

 Additionally, there is much research on patent expiration in the pharmaceutical industry.
-After a certain period of time, patents for the formula used to create a medication expire, which is soon followed by mass generic entry into the space, generally decreasing the acquisition cost of a medication (Granlund and Bergman 2018).
+After a certain period of time, pharmaceutical patents expire, which is soon followed by mass generic entry into the spaceI, generally decreasing the acquisition cost of a medication (Granlund and Bergman 2018).
 In other studies, evidence shows that though generic acquisition cost greatly decreases, there is an increase in the price of the brand name product due to brand loyalty of its original consumer base (Conti and Berndt 2014).
 Due to this being such an essential piece in identifying causality for changing prices, it is important to control for this effect in the analysis in this paper.

 *Add paragraph on historical policy papers from when more research done*